-This module consists of practice placement and work-based learning which will allow you to apply the theory and skills learnt within the year of study to clinical practice and develop you to become a functioning member of an emergency ambulance crew.
-An important aspect of your learning is the opportunity to witness and practice skills under supervision of a Practice Educator until you are deemed competent in those skills.
+This module consists of practice placement and work-based learning which will allow you to apply the theory and skills learnt within the year of study to clinical practice.
+You will further develop your assessment and management skills and have a more active role in the emergency ambulance crew and implementation of care.

-Most of your placement hours will be with an emergency ambulance crew during timetabled placement blocks where you will mirror their working shift patterns.
+Most of your placement hours will be in a supernumerary role with an emergency ambulance crew during timetabled placement blocks where you will mirror their working shift patterns.
 This will be throughout the week including weekends and shifts through the 24-hour day so that you can experience the variety of encounters and service users typical for an emergency ambulance crew.
+You will contribute to the assessment and management of the services users encountered in the emergency and urgent setting.